Shviderskiy/proc_maps/README.md

 # proc_maps

-A library for retrieving records from `/proc/${PID}/maps` file.
+A library for retrieving records from `/proc/${PID}/maps` file, which contains the memory map of a process.
 Not uses dynamic memory.
-Records are passed to callback.
-To stop iteration callback should return non-zero value.
+Parsed records are passed to callback function.
+To stop iteration callback function should return non-zero value.
+On success `proc_maps_iterate` returns 0, or negative value if an error occurred.

 ## Getting sources
 ```bash